triwjy/gh-actions/README.md

   - Are defined at the job level
   - Define the actual script or Github Action that will be executed
   - Run sequentially by default

+"Actions" in Github actions:
+  - Serves as predefnined steps to do a job
+  - To prevent code duplication and reduce the chances of mistakes
+  - Can be configured via the 'with' key-value pair
+  - Can be combined with other steps
+  - We can create our own actions for public / private use (not restricted only to Actions available in marketplace)
+  - Tips on using unverified Actions in marketplace: Audit the code, and use the exact version you audited.